brikrey67/rails-views/readme.md

 That's because Rails has implicit rendering.
 Basically Rails is smart enough to know if the `artists` controller action is called `index`, then it will look for the `index` view in the `artists` folder.

 You can explicitly change the implicit render by calling the `render` method in the action of a controller.
-Something like this:
+Something like this...

 ```ruby
 def index